 Bernie Walter, pitcher for the Pirates on August 16, 1930.
 Just one day after his 22nd birthday, Bernie Walter played his only game of pro ball.
 The story of his one game is an odd one.
 Walter was with the Pirates during the entire 1930 season, since day one of Spring Training, yet he pitched just one inning all year.
 He had attended the University of Tennessee just prior to joining the Pirates.
 Pittsburgh used him often during the 1930 season, but that was as a batting practice pitcher.
 On August 16, 1930, they played a doubleheader and two of their top pitchers, Larry French and Erv Brame, were unable to pitch.
 In stepped a rookie named Charles “Spades” Wood to start game one and he threw eight innings, allowing seven runs on nine walks and eight hits.
 He was pinch-hit for in the eighth and with a near empty bench, manager Jewel Ens went to his batting practice pitcher to throw the last inning.
 Walter ended up setting the side down in order, recording a strikeout.
 The pitching staff was soon healthy and new recruits were soon brought in to help out, ending the career of Walter with one inning pitched and a 0.00 ERA.
 It literally was the whole career for him, as he never played in the minors.

 Red Peery, pitcher for the Pirates on September 22, 1927.
 He began his career with Salt Lake City of the Pacific Coast League in 1923, playing sparingly for the team over three seasons.
 After barely seeing action for so long, Peery moved on to St Joseph of the Western League in 1926, where he pitched often.
 That season, he went 15-14, pitching 49 times for a total of 247 innings.
 He stayed in the same league in 1927, switching teams to Wichita, where he went 16-8 with 222 innings thrown over 33 outings.
 Red (real first name was George) made his Major League debut with the Pirates during the second game of a late season doubleheader, coming in for the last inning of an eventual 7-1 loss to the Giants.
 He allowed a walk and no hits, while giving up an unearned run when left fielder Clyde Barnhart committed an error.
 Peery closed out the inning without further damage.
 The season ended shortly thereafter and the Pirates went on to the World Series for the fourth time in their existence.
-Red returned to the minors, coming back to the majors for a short time in 1929 with the Boston Braves.
+Red made the Opening Day roster in 1928, but he returned to the minors on May 5th without making an appearance for the Pirates.
+He would come back to the majors for a short time in 1929 with the Boston Braves.
 The left-hander returned to the minors in 1930 for a brief time, playing with three different clubs with very little success, in what turned out to be his last season of pro ball.

 Lew Carr, shortstop for the 1901 Pirates.
 He didn’t start his pro baseball career until the age of 28, playing college ball well into his 20’s for Hobart and William Smith Colleges, a small college in upstate New York that has produced just two Major League players (Frank Dwyer is the other).
 He was playing for Troy of the New York State League, when the Pirates signed him on June 30, 1901.
 The Pirates had tried to sign him for a week prior, while at least two other National League teams also had their eye on Carr, who came highly recommended for his excellent fielding.
 In his debut on July 2nd, he went 1-for-4 with an error, singling from the seventh spot in the batting order during his first time up in the majors.
 Carr was brought to the Pirates to replace Bones Ely for a short time, while the regular shortstop recovered from an illness.
 During a July 4th doubleheader, Carr went 0-for-8 and was pinch-hit for at one point by Ely.
 The next day, he collected two hits but also made two errors.
 On July 6th, he collected a triple, much to the delight of the Pittsburgh fans, who didn’t get to see him make a single play in the field the entire game.